 Alan Chapell is a unique character – even by the quirky standards of the West Village, NYC.
 The product of years of traveling the world, honing his craft and moving seamlessly through musical genres, Chapell’s lush sonic pallet falls somewhere between the progressive pop rock of Bryan Ferry and the jangle rock nuance of 10,000 Maniacs.

-Growing up on the “mean streets” of Stamford, Connecticut, Alan was something of a musical wunderkind – playing piano and trumpet before the age of six.
+Growing up on the mean streets of Stamford, Connecticut, Alan Chapell was something of a musical wunderkind – playing piano and trumpet before the age of six.
 He recorded with the legendary producer Jimmy Ienner at age 15, and more recently with Talking Head Jerry Harrison.
-He’s played to jam-packed houses around the world from Managua to Mumbai.
+He’s played to jam-packed houses around the world from Mumbai to Managua.
 It took Chapell a while to get to this point, but audiences across the U.S. are starting to take notice in a big way.

 On making music in 2019 Chapell now says, “I feel like I’m discovering myself as an artist in a way I never could have earlier in my life.
 For too long, I bought into the notion that I couldn’t become a successful artist after age 30 – and it was liberating to recognize how foolish that was.
 The most invigorating thing is that I don’t feel I’ve written my best song yet.”